Hookah: United States and Canada

 In cities with indoor smoking bans, hookah bars have been forced to close or switch to tobacco-free mixtures.
 In many cities, though, hookah lounges have been growing in popularity.

+The growth of hookah culture in the United States also accelerated the emergence of a dedicated accessories industry, with brands competing on engineering innovation as much as aesthetics.
+Flavored tobacco manufacturers like Al Fakher became ubiquitous on American café menus, while hardware companies developed heat management devices and filtration systems intended to address the quality and consistency concerns that had long characterized the hookah experience.
+This commercial maturation has not resolved the underlying public health questions, but it has shifted the terms of the conversation — from whether hookah is harmful to what role product design plays in mediating that harm.
 From the year 2000 to 2004, over 200 new hookah cafés opened for business, most of them targeted at young adults and located near college campuses or cities with large Middle-Eastern communities.
 This activity continues to gain popularity within the post-secondary student demographic.
 Hookah use among high school students declined from 9.4% to 3.4% from 2014 to 2019 while cigarette smoking decreased from 9.2% to 5.8% during this same time period, according to the US CDC.
 According to a 2018 study, 1.1% of students with some college but no degree, an associate degree or an undergraduate degree reported waterpipe or pipe tobacco product use either every day or some days.
 As of November 2017, at least 2,082 college or university campuses in the U.S. have adopted 100% smokefree campus policies that attempt to eliminate smoking in indoor and outdoor areas across the entire campus, including residences.